Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Simulation study

-Here, \(\beta_j(t)\) for \(j = 1, 2, 3\) are time-varying functions.
-By contrast, the true effect of event size \(\beta_4 < 0\) is time-invariant and linear.
+{In this section we simulate data with various time-varying effects $\gamma_j(t)$.
+The aim is to show that the traditional REM model fails to capture this aspect, whereas our REM extension correctly captures its time-varying nature.} We simulate hyperevent data from the true underlying model with time-varying effects,

+{Here, \(\gamma_k(t)\) for \(k = 1, 2, 3\) are time-varying functions.
+By contrast, the true effect of event size is time-invariant and linear.
+More specifically, we chose a time-varying function that is linear in time, i.e.\ \(\gamma_1(t) = -10t, \gamma_2(t) = 10t, \gamma_3(t) = 10t\).
+In principle, it is possible to simulate more complex functions, such as the non-monotonic example in Figure \ref{fig:example_time_varying}.
+However, the goal here is to show that even with a simple time-varying function, a linear effect fails to capture the true trend.
+As in Equation \ref{eq_RG1}, the coefficients \(\gamma_1(t) = -10t\) and \(\gamma_2(t) = 10t\) were chosen to balance each other, preventing the rate from exploding as events accumulate.}

 Figure~\ref{fig:simulation_study_time_varying} shows that the linear model fails to capture the time-varying effect of this variable.
 By contrast, the TVE model successfully identifies it.
-The TVNLE model also correctly identifies the time-varying --- but, for each time point, linear --- effect.
-As it can be seen, for time equal to zero, the effect does not increase with the covariate (constant color on the vertical line at $t=0.0$), while the vertical color gradient becomes steeper as time increases.
+The TVNLE model also correctly identifies the time-varying -- but, for each time point, linear -- effect.
+As can be seen, for time equal to zero, the effect does not increase with the covariate (constant color on the vertical line at $t=0.0$), while the vertical color gradient becomes steeper as time increases.

-\paragraph{The potential of the joint time-varying non-linear estimation.}
+\subsection{The potential of the joint time-varying non-linear estimation.}

 In the previous analysis, we assumed knowledge of the true non-linear transformation of the covariate, applying it explicitly in the model.
-This is clearly unrealistic in practice.
-In this third section, we therefore remove the known square transformation of \(\overline{x}(I)\) --- which we know to be the true form --- and instead allow the transformation to be learned from the data itself, permitting it to vary over time.
+This is clearly unrealistic in practice. {In this third section, we therefore do not assume to know the true square transformation of $\bar{x}(I)$ nor its time-varying nature and instead allow the transformation $f$ to be learned from the data itself, permitting it to vary over both $\bar{x}(t)$ and time $t$, i.e., $f(\bar{x}(t), t)$.}